Badgerys Creek

 Badgerys Creek, also known as Badgery's Creek or Aerotropolis, is a suburb of Sydney, in the state of New South Wales, Australia, located approximately 41 km west of the Sydney central business district, in the local government areas of the City of Liverpool.
 It is part of the Greater Western Sydney region and is adjacent to Kemps Creek, Austral and the Blue Mountains.

-The suburb is best known as being the most favoured site for a second Sydney Airport.
-In April 2014, the Abbott government confirmed the construction of the Western Sydney Airport, initially scheduling construction in 2016, but construction actually began in September 2018 and is currently scheduled for completion in 2026.
+The suburb is best known as being the site of the Western Sydney Airport which began flight operations in 2026.

 History

 James Badgery was a British-born farmer and miller who, in 1806, was granted 840 acre in the suburb that bears his name today.
 His original land grant was on the north side of Elizabeth Drive; land which today is used for farming research by the CSIRO and University of Sydney.
 Badgery named his property Exeter Farm but the creek running through the property became known as Badgery's Creek and that name was eventually applied to the local area.